kubedb/docs/docs/guides/kafka/tls/overview.md

 1. At first, a user creates a `Issuer/ClusterIssuer` cr.

-2. Then the user creates a `Kafka` cr which refers to the `Issuer/ClusterIssuer` cr that the user created in the previous step.
+2. Then the user creates a `Kafka` CR which refers to the `Issuer/ClusterIssuer` CR that the user created in the previous step.

 3. `KubeDB` Provisioner  operator watches for the `Kafka` cr.